KyleOndy/kyleondy.com/provider/pages/hire.markdown

 To ensure I see your message, follow the directions found at the bottom of this page.
 </aside>

-I am looking for a positive company culture as much, if not more than he needs a challenging problem domain.
+I am looking for a positive company culture as much, if not more than the need for a challenging problem domain.
 I like to solve difficult and unconventional problems along with motivated small teams.

 ## Where